 The footages of Prague of Kevin Alone has been used also in a global trailer of tennis match Laver Cup 2017, an American-Australian-Swiss exhibition tennis project organized by TEAM8 Roger Federer.

-We let Kevin travel through Prague on four routes.
+We had Kevin travel through Prague on four routes.
 The end of the whole story takes place on the mythical hill Blaník, where – as legend has it since the 15th century – an army of Blanice knights under the leadership of the country’s patron saint, St. Wenceslas, waits: “At a crucial moment, Blaník will open, knights in full armor will emerge from the mountain and St. Wenceslas, riding a white horse, will lead them to help the Czechs.”

 Just walk through its streets and you have the history of Europe since the 9th century right in front of your eyes.
 It has been described with many poetic words: beautiful, charming, magical, mysterious, and mystical.
 All this is true – but Prague is also friendly and calming.
 Perhaps that`s why it has been called Praga mater urbium, ie the mother of cities, since the Middle Ages.